tower9/hostblock/README.md

  - Each IP address that has suspicious activity count over configured one is considered evil and is added to access files (/ets/hosts.deny or .htaccess files)
  - Daemon keeps track of parsed file size to parse only new bytes in file not the whole file each time (until file is rotated)
  - Keeps data of all suspicious IP addresses with suspicious/failed login attempt count and time of last attempt
- - Respects blacklist - IP addresses in this file will be considered as evil permanently, will add all these IP addresses in access files even if no suspicious activity is counted for any of them
+ - Respects blacklist - IP addresses in this file will be considered as evil permanently, will add all these IP addresses to access files even if no suspicious activity is counted for any of them
- - Respects whitelist - IP addresses in this file will be ignored, will not add IP addresses to access files that are in whitelist (suspicious activity is still counted)
+ - Respects whitelist - IP addresses in this file will be ignored, will not add these IP addresses to access files (suspicious activity is still counted)
+ - Allows to manually remove IP address from data file

 ## Setup